Earned Income Credit (EIC)

 • You cannot be a qualifying child of another person

-• You cannot file Form 2555 or Form 2555 EZ (related to foreign earned income)
+• You cannot file Form 2555 (related to foreign earned income)

 • You must meet the earned income, AGI and investment income limits (income limits change each year), see EITC Income Limits for the tax year amounts